 The authors recently developed an ensemble Kalman filter framework for data assimilation with SP (Grooms et al., 2014, hereafter GLM14).
 This framework was developed in the context of stochastic SP, a variant of SP that reduces computational cost by replacing the small scale simulations of SP with quasilinear stochastic models (Grooms and Majda, 2013; Majda and Grooms, 2014).
 Stochastic SP has only been developed for idealized turbulence models (Grooms and Majda, 2013, 2014a, b; Grooms et al., 2015), and is not yet implemented in global atmosphere, ocean, or climate models.
-Because of the relatively high cost and computational complexity of global atmosphere and climate models with SP, the extra cost associated with an ensemble-based data assimilation system makes it unlikely that it will be possible to use these models with the framework of GLM14 in the near future.
+The relatively high cost and computational complexity of global atmosphere and climate models with SP and the extra cost associated with an ensemble-based data assimilation system makes it unlikely that it will be possible to use these models with the framework of GLM14 in the near future.
+Here we develop a 3D-Var variational data assimilation framework for SP that builds on and modifies the framework of GLM14.